YousefHadder/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 Amazon FSx is one of AWS's file-based storage services.

-1. **Amazon FSx for Windows File Server**:
+1. Amazon FSx for Windows File Server:
-     - **Windows File Systems**: It is a fully managed, scalable and Windows compatible file storage service.
+     - Windows File Systems: It is a fully managed, scalable and Windows compatible file storage service.
-     - **SMB Protocol**: Supports the SMB (Server Message Block) protocol, which facilitates direct integration with Windows-based applications.
+     - SMB Protocol: Supports the SMB (Server Message Block) protocol, which facilitates direct integration with Windows-based applications.
-     - **AD Integration**: Integrates with Microsoft Active Directory, so you can use your existing authentication and access controls.
+     - AD Integration: Integrates with Microsoft Active Directory, so you can use your existing authentication and access controls.
-     - **Data Backup and Restore**: Provides automatic backup and easy restore features.
+     - Data Backup and Restore: Provides automatic backup and easy restore features.
-2. **Amazon FSx for Lustre**:
+2. Amazon FSx for Lustre:
-     - **High Performance**: Lustre is a popular open source file system designed for high-performance computing (HPC) workloads.
+     - High Performance: Lustre is a popular open source file system designed for high-performance computing (HPC) workloads.
-     - **For Big Data and HPC**: Ideal for HPC applications such as big data analysis, machine learning, financial modelling.
+     - For Big Data and HPC: Ideal for HPC applications such as big data analysis, machine learning, financial modelling.
-     - **Amazon S3 Integration**: FSx for Luster can directly integrate with Amazon S3.
+     - Amazon S3 Integration: FSx for Luster can directly integrate with Amazon S3.
 This allows you to process data from S3 directly in Luster.
-     - **Scalability**: It offers scalable and extremely fast storage capacity according to your needs.
+     - Scalability: It offers scalable and extremely fast storage capacity according to your needs.

 ## AWS Application Discovery Service